Split Pea Soup Recipe

 • Ham: I recommend ham hocks or a meaty ham bone.

-1. Cook Veggies: In a large pot, melt butter with olive oil over medium-high heat.
-Sauté chopped celery, carrots, and onions for 4 minutes, then add garlic for 1 minute.
+1. Cook Veggies: In a large pot, melt the butter with olive oil over medium-high heat.
+Sauté the chopped celery, carrots, and onions for 4 minutes, then add garlic.

-2. Add Ingredients: Add chicken broth, water, split peas, thyme, oregano, salt, pepper, bay leaves, and ham bone.
-Caution: go light on salt as the ham is salty!
+2. Add Ingredients: Stir in the chicken broth, water, split peas, thyme, oregano, salt, pepper, bay leaves, and ham bone.
+Caution: go light on salt, as the ham is salty.

 3. Cook: Bring to a boil, then simmer covered for 1 hour and 20 minutes, checking at the one-hour mark for doneness.

-4. Chop Ham: Remove ham bone carefully (avoid splatters), let cool, then shred or chop the meat, discarding bones or skin.
+4. Chop Ham: Remove the ham bone carefully (avoid splatters), let cool, then shred or chop the ham meat, discarding bones or skin.

-5. Finish Soup: Return ham to soup, cook for 1 minute, and adjust seasoning if needed.
+5. Finish Soup: Return the ham to the soup, cook for 1 minute, and adjust seasoning if needed.
 If too salty, add water to dilute it.
-Ladle into bowls and serve it garnished with parsley.
+Ladle the split pea soup into bowls and serve it garnished with parsley.

 ladle inside split pea soup with ham